palaniraja/fundMeATesla/README.md

 with all the uncertainty (ignoring my personal reasons) I am hesitant to get one on my own.

-On a side note, if you are one like [Jack Donaghy](https://www.youtube.com/watch?v=abiXFzuhRxQ) and willing to negotiate for me with my next employer, I'll give you a $1000 and I am serious.
+On a side note, if you are one like [Jack Donaghy*](https://www.youtube.com/watch?v=abiXFzuhRxQ) and willing to negotiate for me with my next employer, I'll give you a $1000 and I am serious.
 I am bad at negotiation; I am a good resource, I work more than whatever they pay (if I may blow one's own trumpet here), also I don't want to talk to HR/pay negotiator.

+* - 🙄: I know, its not the right scenario, but this is the clip I found on youtube.

 ## What if you reach your goal?